(Originally published 6/24/12)

 Come on, folks, do you really want to be ridiculed in absentia by people whom you don’t really know?
 The retail experience is by and large a grueling one, and folks on the frontlines desperately need to vent their frustrations.
 I saw that at the diner yesterday, and I was guilty of engaging in more than a little of that many moons ago while on the job.
-It’s actually what kept us sane, I suspect, because there’s a considerable share of both incredibly needy and rather pathetic loony tunes out there—and I say that with all due respect.
+It’s actually what kept us sane, I suspect, because there’s a considerable share of both incredibly needy and rather pathetic loony tunes out and about—and I say that with all due respect.
 So, if you can, please remember there is a very fine line between being thought of as “cool” versus a “fool.”
-Generally speaking, less throwaway banter in the public square is better and silence is often golden.
+Generally speaking, less throwaway banter in the public square is better and, yes, silence is often golden.

 No comments: